andreabazerla/ocaml-interpreter/README.md

 		semcl(comList,r,s,t)
 ```

-Look at here below for the details of parseCom.

-If the reflect try to modify existing values in the store, as written before, our dynamic controll look into the taint of these values.
+If the reflect try to modify existing values in the store, as written before, our dynamic control look into the taint of these values.
 The original fuction called update in the store has been modified in order to prevent possible code injection.
 A new function preupdate has been created.
-If the value is already in the store and the taint of e is true an exception will be launched.
+If the value is already in the store and the taint of it is true an exception will be launched.

 ```
 and preupdate ((r: 'a store),(l: loc),(e: mval)): ('a store) =